Just arrived:

 Click at the photo for more information about the scarf and tie or scroll down this page to the highlights from our collection.

-At this moment the silk scarf and tie are under reservation on behalf of two renowned Dutch museums.
+At this moment the silk scarf is under reservation on behalf of a renowned Dutch museum.

 Signed lithograph of the composition ‘Man on horseback’ (1919) by Bart van der Leck, origin from the estate of Henk de Leeuw, the befriend director-owner of the avant-garde department store Metz&Co.